MatthewMckee4/course-notes/notes/year_4/computing_science/advanced_systems_programming/notes.typ

 First, determine the root set of objects: global variables and variables allocated on the stack in any existing stack frame.
 Then traverse the object graph starting at the root set to find other reachable objects, starting from the root set, follow pointers to other objects.
-FOllow every pointer in everh object to systematically find all reachable objects (bfs or dfs).
+Follow every pointer in every object to systematically find all reachable objects (bfs or dfs).
 A cycle of objects that reference each other, but are not reachable from the root set will not be marked.

 To mark reachable objects as alive, set a bit in the object header, or in some separate table of live objects.
 Stop traversal at previously seen objects to avoid cycles.

-==== Sweek phase
+==== Sweep phase

 Reclaiming objects that no longer live.

 Pass through the entire heap once, looking at each object for liveness.
 If not alive, it reclaims the object's space and marks the memory as being available for use.
 The system maintains a free list of blocks of unused memory.
-New objects are allcated in now unused memory if they fit, or in not yet used memory elsewhere on the heap.
+New objects are allocated in now unused memory if they fit, or in not yet used memory elsewhere on the heap.
 Fragmentation is a potential concern, but no worse than using malloc/free.

 ==== Conclusion